U.S.-China trade deal doubts lifts yen, A$ hits one-month low | MarketScreener

 Federal Reserve Chair Jerome Powell on Wednesday told Congress that the negative interest rates sought by Trump aren't appropriate for a U.S. economy with ongoing growth, a strong labour market and steady inflation.

-Sterling was little moved at $1.2857 <GBP=D4>, stuck in a tight range this week, in a limbo ahead of a Dec.
+Sterling was little moved at $1.2857, stuck in a tight range this week, in a limbo ahead of a Dec.
 12 election.

 A poll carried out for the Daily Telegraph newspaper showed British Prime Minister Boris Johnson's Conservatives have a healthy 10-point lead over main opposition Labour.